Meet the five precincts of the Wet Tropics

 What’s more, it’s a hotbed of tours and attractions – more so than any other area – making it ideal for visitors who want to leave the decision-making up to the people who know it best.

 The world is your day-trip oyster here.
-Spend it walking in the footsteps of the rainforest’s ancient custodians at Mossman Gorge Discovery Centre, fly over it with Jungle Surfing Canopy Tours or sleep amongst it at Silky Oaks Lodge.
+Spend it walking in the footsteps of the rainforest’s ancient custodians at Mossman Gorge Discovery Centre, or sleep amongst it at Silky Oaks Lodge.

 2. For a rainforest relationship of convenience: Cairns and Central Coast

 The Rainforest Village of Kuranda is one of the closest tastes of Wet Tropic wonderland – best explored by a combination of Skyrail Rainforest Cableway and Kuranda Scenic Railway to its lofty 330m-above-sea-level heights.